jlbettha/public_code/from_scratch/README.md

-# /from_scratch: ml tools from scratch
+# /from_scratch/: ml tools from scratch
+# Manual implementations for fundamental ML methods and concepts.
+# For personal study, review, and... let's say character-building

 Done:
 - linear regression